jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.45 TangentialCurvature

-Calculates a tangential curvature raster from an input DEM..
+Calculates a tangential curvature raster from an input DEM.

 *Parameters*: